-For 122/123: Successful completion of WR121 or an equivalent officially approved by the U of O is required for enrollment in WR122 or 123.
+For 122/123: Successful completion of WR 121 or an equivalent officially approved by UO is required for enrollment in WR 122 or 123.
 Students who enroll in a course for which they have not met the prerequisites will be notified and dropped by the English Department.
-Academic advisers can assist students if they have questions about WR122 or 123 placement.
-See also the University of Oregon General Bulletin.
+Academic advisors can assist students if they have questions about WR122 or 123 placement.

-All work submitted in this course must be your own and be written exclusively for this course, which means you may not submit papers or portions of papers you have written for any other course.
+All work submitted in Writing courses must be the student’s original work and be written exclusively for the course, which means students may not submit papers or portions of papers that have been written for any other course.
 The use of sources (ideas, quotations, paraphrases) must be properly documented.
 Please refer to the Composition Program’s e-handbook resources as well as the Student Conduct Code on the Office of Student Conduct and Community Standards website.
 In cases where academic misconduct has been clearly established, the award of up to an F for the final course grade is the standard practice of the Composition Program.
-Please see me if you have any questions about your use of sources.
+See your instructor if you have any questions about your use of sources.

 Academic Misconduct Procedures